SaschaDittmann/CFCD-exercises/README.md

 # CKAD Exercises

 A set of exercises that helped me prepare for the [Cloud Foundry Certified Developer (CFCD)](https://training.linuxfoundation.org/certification/cloud-foundry-certified-developer-cfcd/) exam, offered by the Linux Foundation, organized by curriculum domain.
-They may as well serve as learning and practicing with Kubernetes.

 During the exam, you are allowed to keep only one other browser tab open to access the following assets:
 - [docs.cloudfoundry.org](https://docs.cloudfoundry.org/)